burlachenkok/exploring-python3/python_details.md

 Python has named references to objects.
 It has no variables available to the programmer for reference by value (at least at the level of Language).
 Functions return and accept arguments by reference in the terminology of C++, C#, and Java.

-Moreover, there is a very strange thing with default argument which was in Python since early version.
+Moreover, there is a very strange thing with default argument which was in Python since the early version.
 For the default argument - the default value itself is passed by reference and *calculated once*.

 This (unfortunately) creates an implicit global default value object.
 For C++ this is not observed, because arguments are passed by value, in the usual way of writing arguments, and is just a shorthand at least conceptually.

 # Context in Python is the same as scopes in C++

 The context in Python is a concept similar to C++'s scope.
 However, in Python, you can not create scopes inside the function.
 For example if inside the function you have a nested loop, then its level of nested loop **does not** introduce a new scope.
-In fact, in Python, there are only 4 contexts (which is in C++ terminology called scopes):
+In fact, in Python, there are only 4 contexts (which are in C++ terminology called scopes):

 * **Local Context/Scope.** The context inside the current function.
 As we have mentioned earlier a new loop with a new indentation does not introduce a new local scope.